alf45tar/Pedalino/README.md

 _I know.
 You are thinking: "yet another MIDI controller with Arduino"._<br>
 _Pedalino™ is something new from any previous DIY projects and even better of commercial alternatives._

-**Status:** Working but under active development.
-Anything can be changed without advance notice.

 [![Build Status](https://travis-ci.org/alf45tar/Pedalino.svg?branch=master)](https://travis-ci.org/alf45tar/Pedalino)

 # Pedalino™